 Sabrina L Frey

-Academia has proven to be my most fulfilling challenge so far by allowing use of all my skills in one setting.
-My current situation allows for designing, managing, and developing interior design curriculum and programs.
+Academia has proven to be another fulfilling challenge by allowing the use of all my skills in one setting.
+My current situation allows for designing, managing, and developing interior design projects, professionals, curriculum and programs.
 Applying my program development and marketing background to this mix has yielded incredible results in program growth and expansion.
-Working directly with students and administration to make interior design education more accessible for everyone who has dreams to fulfill is the most rewarding aspect.
-I look forward to continued expansion of my experience and being an integral part of our school and it's goals for the future.
+My current rewards come from working directly with students and administration to make an interior design education more accessible for everyone who shares that dream.